 When these unbearable incidents reach the human settlement and harm the human community simultaneously, it takes the form of disaster.
 It is a condition that affects the environment and social work to a great extent.

 These various natural disasters cannot be predicted, nor can they be prevented.
 So that physical and human damage can be minimized.
-This work can be done only when there is proper support of disaster management.
+This work can be done only when there is proper support for disaster management.
 If this work is not supported by disaster management, then the work cannot run smoothly.

 NDMA (National Disaster Management Act – 2005)